-The Tobacco and Vapour Products Control Act requires that owners, operators and employers of public and private schools make sure that vaping laws on school property are followed.
+The Tobacco and Vapour Products Control Act requires that owners, operators and employers of public and private schools make sure that tobacco and vaping laws on school property are followed.

-- Should give notice to staff, students and visitors that vaping is prohibited in schools, including grounds.
+- Give notice to staff, students and visitors that vaping is prohibited in schools, including grounds.

-- Shall post signs at all school building and property entrances, exits and washrooms in sufficient numbers to ensure that staff, students and visitors are aware that vaping is not permitted.
+- Post signs at entrances, exits and washrooms, in appropriate locations and in sufficient numbers, to ensure that staff, students and visitors are aware that vaping is not allowed.

-- Shall, after becoming aware that a person is contravening vaping laws:
+- If a person is contravening tobacco or vaping laws:

-- request the person to immediately stop vaping; and
+- request the person to immediately stop smoking or vaping; and

 - inform the person that he or she was committing an offence.